eruizdechavez/grunt-string-replace/README.md

 ```

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+1.0.0
+  - Update dependencies
+  - Update README.md
+  - Well deserved bump to 1.0.0 (its been stable for long enough now)

 0.2.8
   - Added log message after file is succesfully created.
 Contributed by [donaldpipowitch](https://github.com/donaldpipowitch)
+  - Do not report error if one of the replacements resolves to a folder

 0.2.7
   - External libraries are deprecated on Grunt 0.4.2